The current V7 release of Zoom is fully compatible with Dreamweaver.

 The Dreamweaver Extension below is no longer required and has been discontinued.

 Zoom Search Engine - Dreamweaver Integration

 Zoom V6 can be installed as a Dreamweaver Extension.
 This allows you to index and manage your site's search engine directly from the popular web development environment, Macromedia Dreamweaver.
 The best way to add a search function to a site created with Dreamweaver!

 (Last updated: 26/Jun/2014)

 For Dreamweaver (MX/MX 2004, 8, CS3-CS6) on Windows only.
 Dreamweaver CC not supported.*

 This is a MXP file and must be installed with the Macromedia Extension Manager.
 See the Installation instructions below.

-This also means that, should you wish to update to the latest V6 build available, you can simply download the full update from our main Downloads page and the extension will also be updated.
+Should you wish to update to Zoom to the latest version and build available, V7, you can simply download the full update from our main Downloads page and the extension will also be updated.

 After downloading the MXP file, start up Dreamweaver, click on the the "Help" menu, and select "Manage Extensions..."